Twitter suspended a reporter over a joke, but not his threat-making trolls

 — Michael Edison Hayden (@MichaelEHayden) June 3, 2018

 The “DDT” is a fake wrestling move, which fits in with the logic of a tweet about a wrestling executive’s firing.
 Apparently either a lot of O’Brien’s trolls did not understand as much, or they willfully misconstrued it to mean something else.
 In any case, O’Brien’s account was suspended from Twitter over the weekend, although he managed to get it back late Sunday evening.
-While most of the people making actual threats were allowed free reign, the person they were threatening was suspended for making a joke that barely resembles a threat even if you squint hard at it.
+While most of the people making actual threats were allowed free rein, the person they were threatening was suspended for making a joke that barely resembles a threat even if you squint hard at it.
 The dynamic at play here further reveals just how far Twitter has to go when it comes to policing threats, and making it harder for Twitter mobs to game the system.